zachkoehn/aquatic_food_justice_model/README.md

-# Rights and Representation Support Justice across Aquatic Food Systems
+# Rights and representation support justice across aquatic food systems

 This repository houses the script and data necessary to run the quantitative aspects of the paper.
 This project is a part of the Blue Food Assessment.